How to eat deliciously with less salt, potassium, glucose.

 A potassium level of 5 or higher detected in the blood, called hyperkalemia, means the kidneys are not able to remove excess potassium.
 That can cause irregular heartbeat or a heart attack.

 REMEMBER: 5175 mg/day is the basis for percentages of daily on US food labels.
 1 Potassium point = 39mg for 132 points/day.
+So if a 168g persimmon has 270mg, /39 = 7 points (like a mango, 4 prunes, or a cup of blackberries).

-That means avoiding what are high in potassium: red meats, dairy, black tea, coffee, molassas, coconut, tomatos, bananas, mushrooms, spinach, all nuts, etc. Substitutes:
+PROTIP: Avoid what are high in potassium: red meats, dairy, black tea, coffee, molassas, coconut, tomatos, bananas, mushrooms, spinach, all nuts, etc. Substitutes:

 - Instead of red meats (beef), eat eggs, chicken, turkey, vegetarian dishes